 - Consider appropriate applications for Māori PE and health.

-- Relate theoretical concepts
+- Relate theoretical concepts to current issues.

 No textbooks required

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,